authzed/workshops/update-vews-authorization/README.md

     permission view = admin + viewer
 }
 ```

+`relation viewer: user` and `relation admin: user` indicate that `viewer` and `admin` are related to `user`.
+We add `relation viewer: user | user:*` as a wildcard.
+Wildcard support allows relations to include all subjects of a particular type, allowing a relation or permission to become public for checks.
+A relationship can now be written between your resource and *all* users

-We need to write this schema to the instance of SpiceDB when the app starts.
+Let's write this schema to the instance of SpiceDB when the app starts.
 In our `actions.ts` file import the following files:

 ```
 import { v1 } from '@authzed/authzed-node';